 Emissions trajectory towards peak year.

-Developed country parties Information on the conditions and point in time under which the base year/baselines/reference level will be updated, if applicable;
+Developed country parties to provide information on the conditions and point in time under which the base year/baselines/reference level will be updated, if applicable;

-DParameters and their values used to define the mitigation contribution, including information on related data sources and methodologies as relevant (e.g. emissions, GDP, population, policy metric, etc.);
+Developed country parties to provide information on parameters and their values used to define the mitigation contribution, including information on related data sources and methodologies as relevant (e.g. emissions, GDP, population, policy metric, etc.);

-DInformation on the base year(s) used to define relevant baselines, including the base year(s) for policy objectives that are part of the contribution such as increasing energy efficiency or forest cover;
+Developed country parties to provide information on the base year(s) used to define relevant baselines, including the base year(s) for policy objectives that are part of the contribution such as increasing energy efficiency or forest cover;

-DGas by gas total GHG emissions and removals in the reference point/period (base year or starting year of the BAU or peaking projection);
+Developed country parties to provide information on gas by gas total GHG emissions and removals in the reference point/period (base year or starting year of the BAU or peaking projection);

-Dquantifiable data on base-year greenhouse gas (GHG) emissions from the Party’s national inventory for the applicable year(s);
+Developed country parties to provide quantifiable data on base-year greenhouse gas (GHG) emissions from the Party’s national inventory for the applicable year(s);

-DNDCs that refer to emissions trends or trajectories would need to provide or cite quantifiable information on the assumptions and methodologies used to construct these trajectories;
+Developed country parties’ NDCs that refer to emissions trends or trajectories would need to provide or cite quantifiable information on the assumptions and methodologies used to construct these trajectories;

-DNDCs that refer to mitigation policies and measures that are not reflected in national inventories should provide, for each such policy and measure, an estimate of the resulting GHG emissions reduced or avoided as a result of the policy or measure, in aggregable units;
+Developed country parties’ NDCs that refer to mitigation policies and measures that are not reflected in national inventories should provide, for each such policy and measure, an estimate of the resulting GHG emissions reduced or avoided as a result of the policy or measure, in aggregable units;

-DInformation about reported emission level changes due to improvements in transparency, accuracy, completeness, comparability and consistency of data, if applicable;
+Developed country parties to provide information about reported emission level changes due to improvements in transparency, accuracy, completeness, comparability and consistency of data, if applicable;

 Developed country Parties to provide information on finance, including on the base year;